 One of the more enjoyable Christmas traditions is to replant a living Christmas tree into your landscape after the holiday season.
-Living trees are usually purchased as containerized trees grown in pots or as "balled and burlapped" (B&B) trees with a field-dug root ball bundled in burlap or other fabric.
+Living trees are usually purchased as containerized trees grown in pots or as "balled and burlapped" (B&B) trees.
+These have large field-dug root balls bundled in burlap or other fabric.
 Containerized trees are usually smaller and target the “tabletop” Christmas tree market.
-Following use as Christmas trees, they are planted into the landscape.
+Following use as Christmas trees, either type can be planted into the landscape.

-Unfortunately, trees replanted after holiday use often do not survive or grow well.
-Most problems can be traced to four major factors: 1) The tree species selected may not be adapted to the climate where the tree is planted; 2) Too large a tree will suffer a greater degree of transplant shock than a smaller tree; 3) Often while in the home, the tree is allowed to dry out between watering to the point where it cannot recover; and 4) Finally, a Christmas tree is often displayed in the home long enough to lose winter hardiness after which it succumbs to freezing temperatures when planted outdoors.
+Unfortunately, Christmas trees replanted after holiday use often do not survive or grow well.
+Most problems can be traced to several factors.
+The tree species purchased may not be adapted to the climate where the tree is planted.
+Often larger trees are purchased for in-house display that suffer a greater degree of transplant shock than smaller trees incur when planted.
+Very often while in the home, a live Christmas tree is allowed to dry out between watering.
+Even one episode of excessive drying can stress a tree to the point where it cannot recover.
+Finally, a Christmas tree is often displayed in the home too long.
+After little more than a week, a tree can it loses its winter hardiness after which it succumbs to freezing temperatures when planted outdoors.

 Though very popular as a cut Christmas tree, Fraser fir is not recommended as a living Christmas tree to be planted in the landscape.
-In North Carolina, Fraser fir grows naturally in fertile soils at elevations of 4,500 feet and above and is typically cultivated at elevations above 3,000 feet.
-Fraser fir will not likely survive more than a few years if planted at lower elevations.
-High summer temperatures and drought stress impede normal growth and cause increased problems with pests.
+Fraser fir grows naturally in fertile soils at elevations of 4,500 feet and above and is typically cultivated at elevations above 2,500 feet.
+Fraser fir will not usually survive more than a few years if planted at lower elevations.
+High summer temperatures and drought stress impede normal growth.
+Fraser fir incurs increased problems with pests at lower elevations.
+In western North Carolina where it is grown as a Christmas tree, Fraser fir has problems with balsam woolly adelgid.
+If the trees are not killed outright, they are left disfigured and an eyesore.
 Heavy clay soils lead to further difficulties in establishing Fraser fir.
-Even in western North Carolina where Fraser fir is grown as a Christmas tree, Fraser fir has problems with the balsam woolly adelgid, which will either kill the tree or cause it to lose its beautiful Christmas tree shape.
-Further, Fraser fir does not transplant well because of its poor rooting habits.
+Fraser fir often does not transplant well because of its poor rooting habits.
 Of the firs grown in western North Carolina, Canaan fir transplants much better and looks much like a Fraser fir.

-Best white pine growth in North Carolina may be expected between 1,200 to 3,000 feet in elevation on cooler, north-facing slopes, in coves, and along stream bottoms.
+White pines are also limited in their recommended range in NC.
+Better white pine growth may be expected at elevations between 1,200 to 3,000 feet on cooler, north-facing slopes, in coves, and along stream bottoms.
 As with Fraser fir, white pine has a limited life expectancy if planted in the lower Piedmont and Coastal Plain, especially on clay soils.

 The spruces may survive many years when planted out of their natural range, but often lack normal vigor and growth.
 Norway spruce usually performs better than the other spruces when planted on marginal sites.

 The firs, spruces, and white pine will all perform best when planted in a cool area out of strong winds.
 The site should have sufficient moisture, but it should not stay wet for prolonged periods.
-Also consider that these trees grow very large, and if they survive for many years will require room to grow.
+Also consider that these trees grow very large.
+If they live for many years, they will require room to grow.

 Leyland cypress, Arizona cypress, Virginia pine and eastern redcedar are all suitable for the Piedmont and Coastal Plain areas of North Carolina.
 These species are adapted to a wide variety of sites and tolerate warmer climates.
+Each of these species can have their own set of pest problems, but can often be grown problem-free in good locations.
 However, they require more shaping than the "mountain" species to retain their Christmas tree appearance.

-In addition, small, living conifers are available at many retail stores.
-These can be various species including dwarf Alberta spruce, Norfolk Island pine, Italian stone pine, false cypress also known as Lawson or Port-Orford cedar, and even rosemary (which is not a conifer but is an herb).
+In addition, small, containerized ornamental conifers are available at many retail stores.
+These tabletop Christmas trees can be various species including dwarf Alberta spruce, Norfolk Island pine, Italian stone pine, false cypress also known as Lawson or Port-Orford cedar, and even rosemary (which is not a conifer but an herb).
 Some of these can be planted in North Carolina and others can’t.
 Be sure to read the tag that accompanies the plant to look for further information, especially the planting zone.
-If the trees were grown in a greenhouse, they may lack any winter hardiness at all and will need to be kept inside until spring when the danger of frost is over.
-Due to the small container size and the coarseness of the often root-bound media, these trees can be especially difficult to keep watered and alive for outdoor planting.
+If the trees were grown in a greenhouse, they may lack any winter hardiness at all.
+Such plants will need to be kept inside or in a protected place until spring when the danger of frost is over.
+Due to small container size and the coarseness of the often root-bound media, these trees can be especially difficult to keep watered and alive for outdoor planting.

-Trees destined for the landscape should not be larger than five to six feet in height to provide for a sufficient root ball and to facilitate handling.
+Trees destined for the landscape should be no larger than five to six feet in height.
+This provides a sufficient root ball for survival and easier handling.
 Minimum standards recommended by the American Landscape and Nursery Association suggest that a 5 foot pyramidal conifer should have 22 inch diameter root ball to survive transplanting.
 Smaller root balls will not provide adequate moisture uptake to sustain the crown of a typical Christmas tree.

 Once selected, Christmas trees must be properly maintained.
 Trees should be placed in a cool spot in the house, away from heat or direct sunlight.
-Small, low-temperature electric lights should be used for decoration rather than any older-style, heat-generating incandescent bulbs.
-Reducing home thermostat settings a few degrees (especially when the room is not occupied) can also slow the rate of drying.
+LED or small, low-temperature electric lights should be used for decoration rather than any older-style, heat-generating incandescent bulbs.
+By reducing home thermostat settings a few degrees (especially when the room is not occupied), you can also slow the rate of drying and stress on your tree.

 Both B&B and container trees need to be watered regularly but not flooded with water.
 If a deep tub is used to contain the B&B tree, there should only be an inch or two of water at the bottom – do not fill it to the brim like the bowl of a cut Christmas tree stand.
 Roots need to breath.
 One technique for watering living trees while they are displayed indoors is to periodically distribute crushed ice over the top of the root ball.
 Moisture retention of your tree can be further improved if you spray a light mist of water on the foliage (if that can be done without damaging ornaments or risking electrical shock).
 A full size tree can use as much as a gallon of water in a day.